Inference-Time Distillation: Cost-Efficient Agents Without Fine-Tuning or Manual Prompt Engineering: Methods

 \subsection{Self-Consistency Based Deferral}

 While dynamic retrieval improves the student's ability to perform more tasks, there may remain situations where retrieved exemplars fail to effectively guide the student LLM.
-This occurs when: (1) the test task diverges significantly from demonstration tasks, making retrieved examples less relevant; (2) the current state is ambiguous and multiple valid actions exist, but the student lacks the capacity to identify the correct one; or (3) retrieved demonstrations are contradictory or incomplete.
-In such cases, the student model—despite being prompted with teacher examples—may still produce inconsistent or incorrect actions.

-To detect when the student is likely to fail due to insufficient guidance from retrieved examples, we employ a lightweight introspection mechanism based on \emph{self-consistency}~\citep{wang2022selfconsistency}.
+To detect when the student is likely to fail despite having access to retrieved teacher examples, we employ a lightweight introspection mechanism based on \emph{self-consistency}~\citep{wang2022selfconsistency}.
 The key insight is that when in-context learning succeeds, the student's understanding of the correct action should be stable across multiple samples.
 Conversely, when the retrieved examples provide insufficient guidance, there may be uncertainty in the student's output, manifesting as disagreement among samples.

-\paragraph{Why self-consistency rather than output uncertainty?} LLM cascade methods~\citep{chen2023frugalgpt,schuster2022confident} sometimes use model confidence scores (e.g., token probabilities) to trigger deferral.
+\textbf{Why self-consistency rather than output uncertainty?} LLM cascade methods~\citep{chen2023frugalgpt,schuster2022confident} sometimes use model confidence scores (e.g., token probabilities) to trigger deferral.
 In chain-of-thought settings, where the LLM first generates reasoning tokens before action tokens, computing the uncertainty in the generated answer either requires marginalizing out the reasoning path~\citep{wang2022selfconsistency}, or using a sampling-based approach to model the answer distribution~\citep{yue2024mot}, which naturally allows for the comparison of answers of different lengths.
 Paired with an LLM verifier, we find the sampling-based approach to be a simple and effective way to implement cascades in agentic settings with large action spaces.